HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/cxi_diags_overview.md

 The 200Gbps NIC software stack includes the libcxi library, which provides a direct interface to the CXI driver.
 A set of diagnostics has been developed using this library.
 These can be used to measure performance and troubleshoot 200Gbps NIC issues without using `libfabric`.

 The bandwidth and latency utilities can measure either loopback or point-to-point performance.
-They can be used to get a quick systemwide snapshot of NIC and link health, as well as highlight switch edge port configuration issues.
+They can be used to get a quick system-wide snapshot of NIC and link health, as well as highlight switch edge port configuration issues.
 When used point-to-point they can be helpful in isolating localized problems.
 Point-to-point runs may also discover switch fabric port configuration issues, though other tools like `dgnettest` are better suited for this purpose.

 The `cray-libcxi-utils` RPM is included in the `slingshot-compute-cassini` tarball in the HPE Slingshot release package.

-The `cray-libcxi-utils` package can be installed on both compute and noncompute nodes.
+The `cray-libcxi-utils` package can be installed on both compute and non-compute nodes.
 Each program has a corresponding manpage, and there is a `cxi_diags(7)` page with a summary of the diagnostics and their features.
 Binaries are placed in `/usr/bin`, and manpages are placed in `/usr/share/man/man1` and `/usr/share/man/man7`.

 ## Minimum setup required